reiss-josh/gamesincommon/README.md

 The experience isn't totally seamless yet, since you're not yet able to log into your steam account.

-However, you can try it out by just typing in your Steam vanity ID here: https://gamesincommon.herokuapp.com/
+However, you can try it out by just typing in your Steam vanity ID here: https://gamesincommon.up.railway.app/

 In the meantime, if you want to try it out:
-1) get your steam id from your steam account
+1) get your steam vanity id from your steam account
 2) get a steam api key (https://steamcommunity.com/dev/apikey)
 3) find a proxy you like (i use https://cors-anywhere.herokuapp.com/)
 4) update the file ".env" with the data you got in steps 1-3
 5) run "npm install"
-6) run "npm start"
+6) run "npm run dev"

 Here are some screenshots of the working application: